 - Earth has a spherical shape so it’s difficult to do summarization and approximation by using latitude and longitude.
-To solve this problem Uber uses Google S2 library.
-This library divides the map data into tiny cells (for example 3km) and gives the unique ID to each cell.
+To solve this problem Uber uses the Google S2 library.
+This library divides the map data into tiny cells (for example 3km) and gives a unique ID to each cell.
 This is an easy way to spread data in the distributed system and store it easily.

-- S2 library gives the coverage for any given shape easily.
+- S2 library gives coverage for any given shape easily.
 Suppose you want to figure out all the supplies available within a 3km radius of a city.
-Using the S2 libraries you can draw a circle of 3km radius and it will filter out all the cells with IDs lies in that particular circle.
+Using the S2 libraries you can draw a circle of 3km radius and it will filter out all the cells with IDs that lie in that particular circle.
 This way you can easily match the rider to the driver and you can easily find out the number of cars(supply) available in a particular region.

 3. Supply Service And How it Works?

-- In our case cabs are the supply services and it will be tracked by geolocation (latitude and longitude).
+- In our case, cabs are the supply services and they will be tracked by geolocation (latitude and longitude).
 All the active cabs keep on sending the location to the server once every 4 seconds through a web application firewall and load balancer.
 The accurate GPS location is sent to the data center through Kafka’s Rest APIs once it passes through the load balancer.
 Here we use Apache Kafka as the data hub.

-- Once the latest location is updated by Kafka it slowly passes through the respective worker notes main memory.
+- Once the latest location is updated by Kafka it slowly passes through the respective worker notes’ main memory.

-- Also a copy of the location (state machine/latest location of cabs) will be sent to the database and to the dispatch optimization to keep the latest location updated.
+- Also, a copy of the location (state machine/latest location of cabs) will be sent to the database and to the dispatch optimization to keep the latest location updated.